 i.
 A grey Insert here line: This will reposition the account to the location of the insert line.

 ii.
 A blue border of an existing account: This will result in Reportance combining the two accounts and treating them as one.
 This can always be undone by clicking the edit icon and selecting the unlink icon of the relevant account.

 Accounts that have been moved using the drag and drop method are marked as 'Manual'.
 Therefore, they will be excluded from any future auto allocations, this ensures that the accounts are not constantly changing.

-4. Quick Group: Allows you to quickly create a group of accounts under a Custom Header.
-Click on the unallocated account/s on the right-hand side (to select multiple accounts use the shift and ctrl key options) so they are highlighted in pink.
+4. Quick Group: Allows you to quickly create a group of accounts under a custom header.
+Click on the unallocated account/s on the right-hand side (to select multiple accounts use the shift and ctrl key options) so they are highlighted in grey.
 Then right-click on the selected accounts.
 This will bring up the Quick Group option.

-Once Quick Group is clicked you will be taken to a screen that allows you to name the Custom Header that the selected accounts will sit under.
-You can also select the Classification and Account Type that this group will belong to.
-By default, the Account Type will be set to 'All Other Expenses'.
-To override this, change the Mode to the right from 'Inherited' to 'Manual' (see the 'Editing Auto-Allocate Matching Rules' section below for more information on the Mode function).
+Once Quick Group is clicked you will be taken to a screen that allows you to name the custom header that the selected accounts will sit under.
+You can also select the classification and account type that this group will belong to.
+By default, the account type will be set to 'All Other Expenses'.
+To override this, change the mode to the right from 'Inherited' to 'Manual' (see the Accounts - Auto-Allocate Matching Rules knowledge article for more information on the mode function).

-Note: The 'Drag and Drop', 'Right Click>Insert' and 'Quick Group' methods can also be used to move Accounts and Custom Headers in the Allocated screen to arrange the Master Chart of Accounts to your preference.
-Once customised, the Master Chart will remain static for future years unless edited.
+Note: The 'Drag and Drop', 'Right Click>Insert' and 'Quick Group' methods can also be used to move accounts and custom headers in the allocated screen to arrange the master chart to your preference.

 |Action||Description||System Header||Custom Header||Account|